 Ep.
 68 Finding Work that You Love with Ken Coleman

-“For years, I’d dreamed of being a broadcaster, but I was also one of the 70 percent – stuck in a job I didn’t love” –Ken Coleman Show Notes Welcome to episode no. 68.
-Seventy percent…
+“For years, I’d dreamed of being a broadcaster, but I was also one of the 70 percent – stuck in a job I didn’t love”–Ken Coleman Show Notes Welcome to episode no. 68.
+Seventy percent of…

 Today we have a super relevant discussion with authors Susan McCaslin and J.S.
 Porter about their book Superabundantly Alive… But not before I share a little something from Donovan Woods – we’ve had him as a guest on this show before – and if you like this you can hear more on Episode no. 44.
 It’s Life/Music/Talk All Grown Up… and it’s been a while.
 So come on in.